English

 ENGLISH 270—INTRODUCTION TO CREATIVE WRITING (HA)

 Spring.
-Credit, three hours.
+Credit, four hours.
 Prerequisite: Permission of instructor.
 Introductory workshop in creative writing.
 Normally covers two genres, most often fiction and poetry.
 Not designed as a sequential prerequisite for other creative writing courses.
 May not be repeated for credit.

 ENGLISH 271—INTRODUCTION TO POETRY WRITING (HA)